Image 1 Caption: An animation dynamically illustrating the first 6 normal modes of standing waves on a vibrating string with fixed endpoints.

 (the velocity at which

-traveling waves propagate:
+traveling waves propagate):

-phase velocity formula fλ=v_phase ,
+phase velocity formula fλ=v ,

-where v_phase is the
+where v is the

 phase velocity

-and f is frequency),
+and f is frequency).

 we find the resonance frequency